-The faculty senate is the chief policy-recommending body of the general faculty providing for faculty participation in the governance and decision-making process of Western Carolina University.
+The faculty senate is a crucial part of the shared governance structure of higher education in the United States.
+Through this structure faculty, staff, students, and administrators employ power, expertise, and passion to the functioning and future of the institution.
+The senate is the chief policy-recommending body of the general faculty providing for faculty participation in the governance and decision-making process of Western Carolina University.
 The senate shall represent the general faculty as their principal voice to advise the chancellor and provost on the conduct of the university's affairs.
 The faculty senate shall represent the sense of the general faculty in the long-term development of the university's identity and mission.

 All Faculty Senate meetings are open to the public.
-Please see the schedule for specific dates, times, and locations.
+Please see the full schedule for specific dates, times, and locations.
+Unless indicated otherwise, meetings are Wednesdays, 3-5 p.m. in the University Center's Multipurpose Room.
+Locations are subject to change.

 Faculty Senate Regular Business Meetings: